well-typed/hs-bindgen/manual/LowLevel/Invocation.md

 #### Adding cabal.project.local

-You program might need some extra help figuring out where to fetch the C source files and headers.
+Your program might need some extra help figuring out where to fetch the C source files and headers.
 This can be done, amongst other ways, by creating a cabal.project.local file that points `extra-include-dirs` and `extra-lib-dirs` to the right folder.